 When you want to add a topic or theme in that you have not previously demonstrated expertise for in the existing class listing

-When you want to add new core sources to your class listing
+When you want to change or add new core sources to your computer, gaming, or coding class listings

 Major changes to your title and summary that fundamentally change the class